scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 We would like to thank Marti Hearst for her guidance in the "right" way to do NLP and in pushing us to explore new and exciting data sets.
 We would also like to thank David Bamman for fruitful discussions on NLP and ideas for permutation testing.
+We would especially like to thank our reviewers, in particular David Lippa.
-We are also thankful for our reviewer's time and effort.
-Their comments and suggestions were invaluable, helping us organize our thoughts and analyses.
+His comments were invaluable for helping us organize our thoughts and analyses.

 ..
 Customised LaTeX packages
 .. -------------------------